Statistical Test

 $$ |Z| = \frac{|\hat\theta - \theta0|}{\hat\sigma} > z{\frac{\alpha}{2}} \Leftrightarrow \theta0 > \hat\theta + \hat\sigma z{\frac{\alpha}{2}} \text{ or } \theta0 < \hat\theta - \hat\sigma z{\frac{\alpha}{2}} $$

 Note how the quantities in the Z-test is exactly the boundaries of the Z-score CI.
-So the rejection rule can be alternatively expressed as we reject $H_0$ if $\theta_0 \notin I$.
-This means if a CI fails to cover $\theta_0$, then $\hat\theta = \theta_0$ is unlikely.
+So the rejection rule can be alternatively expressed as we reject H0 if θ0I.
+This means if a CI fails to cover θ0, then θ^=θ0 is unlikely.

 From this, we may propose a general principle.
-To convert a CI to a hypothesis test, suppose $I$ is a $(1-\alpha)$-CI of $\theta$.
-To test $H_0: \theta = \theta_0$ vs. $H_a: \theta \neq \theta_0$ at level $\alpha$, we reject $H_0$ if $\theta_0 \notin I$.
+To convert a CI to a hypothesis test, suppose I is a (1α)-CI of θ.
+To test H0:θ=θ0 vs. Ha:θθ0 at level α, we reject H0 if θ0I.

-The level is correct because under $H_0$, we have
+The level is correct because under H0, we have

 using the definition of coverage probability of a CI.